 What is the disadvantage of milk powder?

 Is Powdered Milk Bad For You?
 Powdered milk is nutritionally equivalent to fresh milk and is relatively non-perishable.
 It can be added to recipes to increase the protein content and nutritional value.
 Whole milk powder is likely to contain oxidized cholesterol, which may damage blood vessels and promote heart disease.

-Is Baker’s dry milk the same as powdered milk?
+Is milk powder the same as powdered milk?